A downloadable tool

 PulseSend(SIG_DAMAGE_TAKEN, { amount: 10 }, id);

-You let systems subscribe and react independently:
+And then you let systems subscribe and react independently:

 // UI: